Kanda09/Project-Management-Workshop/README.md

       - ...

 ## Github Project Basic
+### Issues
+Issues are usefull for track tasks, features, bugs in the project.
+It's important to **well define issues** to avoid any overlaps between issues.

+- Create an simple issue "Setup Repo" with a simple description.

+-------------
 ### To do list
+Github Project help you organize yourself and your team.
+For exemple, with the to-do list, you know the progress of your project and it's makes satisfaction to do a task.

+#### Step 1:
-- create a project (with the to-do list template) link to your repo
+Create a project Paint (with the to-do list template) link to your repo.
+*Don't forget permissions for your team mate.*

+#### Step 2:
+Think with your partner how to break down MyPaint into manageable tasks.
+All this step can be make in make in the Github Project

-- add multiple tasks
+- add the "Setup Repo" inside.

--------------
-### Issues

-- create an simple issue
+- create all MyPaint issues.
-- convert your tasks in issues and assign someone for each

 -------------
 ## Github Project Advanced